fkgi/diameter/roundrobin/readme.md

 `port` is port number.

 - `-d`
-Path for dictionary JSON file.
+Path for dictionary XML file.
-`dictionary.json` file in current directory is used as default.
+`dictionary.xml` file in current directory is used as default.

 - `-c`
 Diameter connection disconnecting cause.
 Available value is `rebooting` or `busy` or `do_not_want_to_talk_to_you`.